HOW TO CHOOSE

 Dull, toothy finish that is somewhat smoother than antique finish.

-FELT SIDE and WIRE SIDE
+FELT SIDE & WIRE SIDE

 The side of the paper that is in contact with the wire on the paper machine is called the wire side, as distinguished from the felt or top side.
 The two sides can have a slightly different finish.